mvolkmann/blog/src/swift.md

 - open the Finder and navigate to the Applications directory
 - double-click the SwiftFormat app
 - follow the displayed instructions
-  (SwiftFormat app can also be used to customize the rules)
+- The SwiftFormat app can also be used to customize the rules.
 - restart Xcode
 - add a keyboard shortcut
   - select Xcode ...
 Preferences ...
 Key Bindings